Chrome Diopside: A Juicy Gem for Welcoming Spring

 Origins and Geology

-Unlike other green gems, such as emeralds which are often enhanced with oils or resins, there are no known treatments for enhancing the color of chrome diopside so the vivid green you see is exactly how Mother Nature intended these gems to be.
+Unlike other green gemstones, such as emeralds, which are often treated with oils or resins to enhance their color, chrome diopside requires no such treatment.
+The vivid green you see in this gemstone is exactly how Mother Nature intended it to be.

 Caring for Chrome Diopside Jewelry

-On the Mohs Scale of Mineral Hardness, chrome diopside ranges from 5.5-6.5 which means it can be scratched by harder gemstones like sapphire, ruby and diamond so it’s best to store your chrome diopside separately from your other gems and jewelry.
-Jewelry featuring faceted or rough uncut chrome diopside gems can be safely cleaned with a mixture of mild soap and warm water, using a soft brush, such as an old toothbrush, to gently scrub where needed.
+On the Mohs Scale of Mineral Hardness, chrome diopside ranges from 5.5-6.5 meaning it can be scratched by harder gemstones like sapphire, ruby, and diamond.
+To protect your chrome diopside, it’s best to store it separately from other gems and jewelry.
+Jewelry featuring either faceted or rough, uncut chrome diopside can be safely cleaned with a mild soap and warm water solution.
+Use a soft brush, like an old toothbrush, to gently scrub any areas that need attention.

 Why I Love Designing with Chrome Diopside

-I began using chrome diopside in my jewelry designs in 2017 and was immediately smitten with its signature vibrant juicy almost electric green color.
-Chrome diopside’s unique shade of green instantly reminds me of spring and is unlike other green gemstones that have more blue in them, such as emeralds, or more yellow/lime tones such as peridot.
-My favorite style of chrome diopside is rough uncut or “raw” crystals because their unique textures and shapes make each gem a rare one-of-a-kind treasure.
+I first began incorporating chrome diopside into my jewelry designs in 2017, and I was instantly captivated by its signature vibrant, almost electric green color.
+The unique shade of green in chrome diopside instantly evokes the essence of spring, standing apart from other green gemstones.
+Unlike emeralds, which have more blue, or peridot, which has yellow or lime tones, chrome diopside’s green is refreshingly distinct.
+My favorite form of chrome diopside is the rough, uncut or “raw” crystals, as their unique textures and shapes make each gem a rare, one-of-a-kind treasure.

 Please note, all metaphysical and healing properties listed are collected from a variety of sources and shared for educational, historical and entertainment purposes only.
 The authors and Michelle Pajak-Reynolds Studios LLC do not guarantee the validity of such statements nor is any of this information meant to treat medical conditions.
 If you have a medical concern, please consult your medical provider for appropriate treatment options.